ibm-cloud-docs/dns/ro-migration.md

 {: faq}
 {: support}

-If you want to have all your domains transferred to multiple accounts, ensure that all domains in your IBM account have the same registrant/owner email address.
+If you want to have all your domains transferred to multiple accounts, ensure that all domains in your IBM account have the same registrant or owner email address.
 If you do not complete this step, domains are moved into independent retail accounts.

 #### What if I don't want to move to Hover?
 {: #decline-move-hover}
 {: faq}
 {: support}

 If you don’t think Hover is a suitable option, and you’d rather be set up with a reseller account, Tucows can migrate you to their OpenSRS reseller platform instead.
 To migrate your account to OpenSRS, reach out to [IBM Cloud Support](/docs/dns?topic=dns-gettinghelp-with-dns) by 1 October 2021.
-If you don’t take action, your domains are automatically moved to Hover retail accounts.
+If you don’t act, your domains are automatically moved to Hover retail accounts.

-#### By what date do I need to notify IBM to be switched to a Tucows’ OpenSRS Reseller account?
+#### By what date do I need to notify IBM to switch to a Tucows’ OpenSRS Reseller account?
 {: #date-to-notify}
 {: faq}
 {: support}

-You must notify IBM by 1 October 2021 to switch to a Tucows’ OpenSRS Reseller account.
+Notify IBM by 1 October 2021 to switch to a Tucows’ OpenSRS Reseller account.

 #### What happens if I don’t respond to the email from Hover?
 {: #no-response}
 {: faq}
 {: support}

 If you don't respond to the email from Hover, your domains are moved to Tucows’ Retail division, Hover.
 All emails from Hover are sent directly to the registrant/owner email addresses on file.
-Failing to take action will require you to speak with the Hover support team.
+Failing to take action requires you to speak with the Hover support team.

 ## If you have more than 100 domains
 {: #resellone-startup-tier}

 By default, Tucows and IBM Cloud will move your domains from your Softlayer ResellOne account into the pre-provisioned OpenSRS Reseller account between 2 November 2021 - 10 November 2021.
-Your domains will remain available within the Softlayer ResellOne account until this time.
+Your domains remain available within the Softlayer ResellOne account until this time.

 On 11 November 2021, you’ll be able to log in to your OpenSRS account.
 Here’s how:

 1. Head to https://manage.opensrs.com/.
 2. Select the **Forgot Password** option.
-3. You’ll be prompted for your username.
+3. You are prompted for your username.
 Your OpenSRS username is your IBM username followed by `_srs` (for example, `username_srs`).
 4. After you’re logged in, you’ll want to add funding to your account and set up your branding preferences.

-For more information on how to get started, see the [OpenSRS Reseller Quickstart Guide](https://help.opensrs.com/hc/en-us/articles/115005518768-Reseller-Quickstart-Guide){: external}.
+For more information, see the [OpenSRS Reseller Quickstart Guide](https://help.opensrs.com/hc/en-us/articles/115005518768-Reseller-Quickstart-Guide){: external}.

 ### Specific FAQs (for 100-499 domains)
 {: #resellone-startup-tier-faq}